This information is only relevant to employers and employees in the WA state industrial relations system.

-New provisions commenced to increase employee protections and assist in combatting wage theft.
+New provisions commenced in June 2022 to increase employee protections and assist in combatting wage theft.

 About this page

 - This page provides details on the provisions prohibiting employers taking ‘damaging action’ against employees because they are able to make an employment-related inquiry or complaint.